shailesh-sakule28/NYC-TAXI-DATA-PIPELINE-AZURE/README.md

-# 🚖 NYC Taxi Data Engineering Pipeline (Azure | ADF | Databricks)
+# 🚖 NYC Taxi Data Pipeline on Azure (ADF | Databricks | Medallion Architecture)

 ## 📌 Overview

-This project implements an end-to-end, production-style data engineering pipeline on Azure using the NYC Taxi dataset.
-The solution is built using a **Medallion Architecture (Bronze, Silver, Gold)** to enable scalable, maintainable, and analytics-ready data processing.
+This project implements an end-to-end, production-style batch data engineering pipeline on Azure using the NYC Taxi dataset.
+The solution follows a **Medallion Architecture (Bronze, Silver, Gold)** to enable scalable, maintainable, and analytics-ready data processing.

-The pipeline ingests data from external sources, processes it using distributed compute in Databricks, and delivers curated datasets for business intelligence and advanced analytics.
+The pipeline ingests raw data, processes it using distributed compute in Databricks, and delivers curated datasets for business intelligence and analytics.

+---

+## ⚡ Key Highlights (Quick Summary)

+- Built end-to-end batch data pipeline on Azure using ADF and Databricks
+- Implemented Medallion Architecture (Bronze → Silver → Gold)
+- Designed scalable ingestion using parameterized ADF pipelines
+- Performed distributed data processing using PySpark
+- Delivered analytics-ready datasets for business reporting and decision-making

 ---